knowledge-work/eslint-plugin-strict-dependencies/README.md

       /**
        * example:
-       * Don't import next/router directly, always import it through libs/router.
+       * Disallow to import `next/router` directly. it should always be imported using `libs/router.ts`.
        */
       {
         "module": "next/router",